PaulBernier/castl/README.md

 -v, --verbose        |Verbose, print the compiled code to be run -o, --output [name]  |Output the generated Lua code in a file.
-The default output name is _filename_.lua -b, --bytecode       |If -o option is active the outputted code is in Lua/LuaJIT bytecode -v, --verbose        |Verbose, print the compiled code to be run -n, --linenumber     |Print line numbers if -v or --cat options are active -a, --annotation     |Use annotations to optimize generated code -g, --heuristic      |Enable heuristic compilation
+The default output name is _filename_.lua -b, --bytecode       |If -o option is active the outputted code is in Lua/LuaJIT bytecode -n, --linenumber     |Print line numbers if -v or --cat options are active -a, --annotation     |Use annotations to optimize generated code -g, --heuristic      |Enable heuristic compilation